ashtonbassett/counters/README.md

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?

+Because each flip-flop in the chain divides the frequency by 2

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?

+A ring counter goes to all 1s on the first clock cycle only when something in the design or initialization is off

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?

+clk/1000